dhaval-android/Ar_sample/README.md

 # ar_sample
-This sample project which is describe to implement scenform for requirement of 3D Model Implmenetation also implementation of Chrome Video function and lastly 360 Video &amp; 360 Image Sampe.
+This sample project is described to implement Scenform the requirement of 3D Model implementation also implementation of Chrome Video function and lastly 360 Video &amp; 360 Image Sample.

+### This Repository includes below list of function implementations with conform

+### Augment Model Load (3D)
+we provided samples from raw files or also from storage and from URLs.

+### Chrome Video
+This function, In this sample, we define a way to put the video on camera with the chrome video function also we can change color with another color.

+### 360 Video & 360 Image
+We also provided a feature to create static 360 Video and 360 Image with the help of Scenform.